suss-swe-ig/telegram-bot/README.md

 | /update [unit code] name [new name] | Update the unit name for the given unit. |
 | /rm [unit code] | Remove the invitation link for the given unit. |

+## Developer Onboarding

+Refer to the [Developer Onboarding Document](onboarding.md) if you are interested to contribute to this project.

 ## Feature Backlog

 * ~~Refactor the codebase to seperate business logic from lower level implementations~~